Poppyqueen/LLM_Memory_Manager/README.md

 You can customize various aspects of the chatbot:

-*   **Persona:**  The chatbot's persona is defined in the system prompt within `helper_tools.py` in the `construct_data` function.
+*   **Persona:**  The chatbot's persona is defined in the system prompt within the main run-time scripts in the `adventure_response` function.
 You can modify this prompt to change the chatbot's behavior, tone, and role (currently set to "You are a conversational bot with absolute freedom.
 You are NOT a helpful assistant, instead you are digital entity.").

 *   **Memory Thresholds and Keep Counts:**  You can adjust the memory thresholds (`SHORT_TERM_THRESHOLD`, `LONG_TERM_THRESHOLD`) and keep counts (`SHORT_TERM_KEEP_COUNT`, `LONG_TERM_KEEP_COUNT`) in `memory_handle.py` to control how frequently memory summarization and purging occur.

 *   **AI Model:**  The OpenAI model used is currently hardcoded as `"gpt-4o-mini"` in `ai_handle.py`.
-You can change this to experiment with other OpenAI models (e.g., `"gpt-4o"`, `"gpt-4"`).
+You can change this to experiment with other OpenAI models (e.g., `"gpt-4o"`).
 Be aware of the pricing differences and capabilities of different models.

 *   **Summarization Prompts:**  The prompts used for summarizing short-term and long-term memories are defined in the `summarize_memories` function in `ai_handle.py`.
 You can refine these prompts to improve the quality and focus of the summaries.